nhsconnect/Demographic-Event-Messages-CareConnect/pages/overview/overview_release_notes.md

 **About** - renamed to **Contact Us** - this page has been updated to share contact information.
 Guidance around FHIR profiles for event messages has been removed as it is not within the scope of this Implementation Guide.

-**Event Header Design** renamed to **Event Header Information** - this page has been updated to include references to FHIR profiles in use, and include further clarification.
+***Messaging Architecture** this section has been updated to refer to the central guidance in the [Events Management Service Implementation Guide](https://developer.nhs.uk/apis/ems-beta/).

 **Overview** text edited to refer to Implementation Guides and not specifications.